benoitongit/vue-on-rails/README.md

 - Turbolinks rendering and caching system
 - Javascript loaded asynchronously with defer or async script attribute

+It's fully Google PageSpeed friendly since you can use it with defer or async, no need for render-blocking JavaScript :)

 If you are building a pure SPA app with Vue and Rails without Turbolinks, you will be better off looking into: https://github.com/adambutler/vuejs-rails